Loading...

 How to consume fruit yogurt (lowfat with low calorie sweetener) without glucose spikes

-Incorporate a source of protein such as a small handful of nuts or seeds, Greek yogurt, or a boiled egg alongside your fruit yogurt.
-Protein can help slow down glucose absorption.
+Add a source of protein, such as a handful of nuts or a spoonful of nut butter, to the yogurt to help slow down sugar absorption.

 Include Healthy Fats